cromination/taddimus/wp-content/plugins/ga-google-analytics/readme.txt

 1. Follow [this guide](https://support.google.com/analytics/answer/9306384) to create a GA 4 account
 2. During account creation, you'll get a tracking (measurement) ID
 3. Add your new tracking ID to the plugin setting, "GA Tracking ID"
-4. Select "Global Site Tag" for the plugin setting, "Global Site Tag"
+4. Select "Global Site Tag" for the plugin setting, "Tracking Method"

 Save changes and done.
 Wait 24-48 hours before viewing collected data in your GA account.